-the ensemble-means.
+40° S and 50° S, which also reflects the strength of the lower cell.
+Plotted in this way, curves fall on top of one-another if the response scales linearly with the forcing amplitude moving from 500 Gt yr-1, 2000 Gt yr-1 to 5000 Gt yr-1.
+Analytical CRF curves are superimposed and constructed to fit the ensemble-means.
 Following Marshall et al. (2014), the fitted curves are calculated as the sum of two exponential functions corresponding to a 'fast' and 'slow' response, expressed as:

-$$CRF \times F{step} = T_f \left( 1 - e^{-t/\tau_f} \right) + T_s \left( 1 - e^{-t/\tau_s} \right), \tag{1}$$ where $F{step}$ (in Gt yr-1) is the scaling factor representing the magnitude of the step-function in meltwater forcing, $T_f$ and $\tau_f$ are the coefficients for the fast response, $T_s$ and $\tau_s$ for the slow response, and t is the time in years.
+$$CRF \times F{step} = T_f \left(1 - e^{-t/\tau_f} \right) + T_s \left(1 - e^{-t/\tau_s} \right), \tag{1}$$ where F{step} (in Gt yr-1) is the scaling factor representing the magnitude of the step-function in meltwater forcing, T_f and τ_f are the coefficients for the fast response, T_s and τ_s for the slow response, and t is the time in years.

-From Fig. 11, we see that the CRFs of surface air temperature and sea-ice extent anomalies 405 have a similar form in their respective hemispheres.
-For instance, with melt-rates of 500 Gt yr-1 406 and 2000 Gt yr-1, the CRFs of surface cooling and sea-ice expansion show a linear response to 407 Greenland meltwater in the Northern Hemisphere (Figs. 11a and 11g) and to Antarctic meltwater 408 in the Southern Hemisphere (Figs. 11e and 11k).
-At these two forcing levels, the hemispheric 409 response to Antarctic meltwater is greater than that to Greenland meltwater.
-However, with the 410 Greenland melt-rate of 5000 Gt yr-1, we observe massive surface cooling and sea-ice expansion 411 in the Northern Hemisphere, leading to a super-linear response (Figs. 11a and 11g).
-This is a 412 consequence of a dramatic decline and indeed collapse of the AMOC (Figs. 10a and 11m).
-In 413 contrast, with the Antarctic melt-rate of 5000 Gt yr-1, the response of surface cooling and sea-ice 414 expansion in the Southern Hemisphere is sub-linear (Figs. 11e and 11k).
-This sub-linear response 415 is likely due to the fact that the sea-ice edge cannot push further north of $\sim 59^{\circ}$ S (Figs. 8e-g), where 416 surface waters out in the open ocean are too warm to sustain ice.
-Furthermore, Antarctic meltwater 417 drives a significant reduction in AABW transport, analogous to the AMOC decline with Greenland 418 meltwater.
-The CRFs of AABW transport anomalies also show a sub-linear response to Antarctic 419 meltwater (Fig. 11q).
-Finally, by comparing with the CRFs in the simultaneous Greenland and 420 Antarctic scenario, we see that Greenland and Antarctica meltwater plays the dominant role in their 421 respective hemispheres (Fig. 11).
-The CRFs of all these climate parameters have no significant 422 and persistent response in the other hemisphere, and thus are set to zero in the fitted curves (Figs. 423 11b, 11d, 11h, 11j, 11n and 11p).
-424
+From Fig. 11, we see that the CRFs of surface air temperature and sea-ice extent anomalies have a similar form in their respective hemispheres.
+For instance, with melt-rates of 500 Gt yr-1 and 2000 Gt yr-1, the CRFs of surface cooling and sea-ice expansion show a linear response to Greenland meltwater in the Northern Hemisphere (Figs. 11a and 11g) and to Antarctic meltwater in the Southern Hemisphere (Figs. 11e and 11k).
+At these two forcing levels, the hemispheric response to Antarctic meltwater is greater than that to Greenland meltwater.
+However, with the Greenland melt-rate of 5000 Gt yr-1, we observe massive surface cooling and sea-ice expansion in the Northern Hemisphere, leading to a super-linear response (Figs. 11a and 11g).
+This is a consequence of a dramatic decline and indeed collapse of the AMOC (Figs. 10a and 11m).
+In contrast, with the Antarctic melt-rate of 5000 Gt yr-1, the response of surface cooling and sea-ice expansion in the Southern Hemisphere is sub-linear (Figs. 11e and 11k).
+This sub-linear response is likely due to the fact that the sea-ice edge cannot push further north of $\sim 59^{\circ}$ S (Figs. 8e-g), where surface waters out in the open ocean are too warm to sustain ice.
+Furthermore, Antarctic meltwater drives a significant reduction in AABW transport, analogous to the AMOC decline with Greenland meltwater.
+The CRFs of AABW transport anomalies also show a sub-linear response to Antarctic meltwater (Fig. 11q).
+Finally, by comparing with the CRFs in the simultaneous Greenland and Antarctic scenario, we see that Greenland and Antarctic meltwater plays the dominant role in their respective hemispheres (Fig. 11).
+The CRFs of all these climate parameters have no significant and persistent response in the other hemisphere, and thus are set to zero in the fitted curves (Figs. 11b, 11d, 11h, 11j, 11n and 11p).